b1065/react_learning/vite-react/README.md

-Site build using this tutorial:
+Website created using this tutorial:

 https://scrimba.com/learn/learnreact